 How Long does a Powertrain Warranty Last?

 The length of coverage usually varies depending on the make, model, and type of vehicle.
-A general standard has been around five years or 60,000 miles, whichever comes first.
+A general standard is usually five years or 60,000 miles, whichever comes first.
 Some heavy-duty pickups and commercial fleet vehicles usually get more mileage.
-A line of Chevrolet’s heavy-duty pickups with 6.6-liter V8 engines, for example, has a powertrain warranty of 5 years or 100,000 miles.
+A line of Chevrolet’s heavy-duty pickups with 6.6-liter V8 engines, for example, has a powertrain warranty of five years or 100,000 miles.

 A powertrain warranty shows the level of trust a manufacturer has in the quality of its vehicles.
-The longer the coverage, the more committed a car maker is to its vehicles and, in extension, to its customers.
+The longer the coverage, the more committed a carmaker is to its vehicles and, by extension, to its customers.

 Is a Powertrain Warranty Transferable?

-Note that the warranty is based on the date of original purchase and not on the model year.
-A five-year warranty on a 2013 model might expire in 2017 if the first owner bought the car in 2012.
+Note that the warranty is based on the date of the original purchase and not on the model year.
+A five-year warranty on a 2021 model might expire in 2025 if the first owner bought the car when it was released in the fall of 2020.

 How is a Powertrain Warranty Different from a Bumper-to-Bumper Warranty?